AP Art and Design

-Advanced Placement (AP) Studio Art (also known as AP Art and Design) is a series of Advanced Placement Courses divided into three different categories: AP Studio Art Drawing, AP Studio Art 2D Design, and AP Studio Art 3D Design.
+Advanced Placement (AP) Art and Design, formerly known as AP Studio Art, is a series of courses offered by the College Board as part of its Advanced Placement program.
+AP Art and Design is divided into three categories: 2-D Art and Design, 3-D Art and Design, and Drawing.

 Portfolio

-Unlike traditional AP exams that utilize a multiple-choice section, free response section, and occasionally an audio section, the AP Studio Art Exam is a portfolio that encompasses 3 different categories: Quality, Concentration, and Breadth.
-Depending on the AP Studio Art exam the person is taking, the components for each of the 3 categories will vary.
-Regardless of the exam, all AP Studio Art portfolios have to be turned in by a set date and time.
+Unlike traditional AP exams that utilize a multiple-choice section, free response section, and occasionally an audio section, the AP Art & Design Exam is a portfolio that contains two categories: selected works and sustained investigation.
+The selected works are 5 pieces that are selected by the student for their quality alone.
+The sustained investigation is a series of 15 slides put together by the student that contain a strong theme around the artwork created.
+The sustained investigation contains an additional written portion where the student must explain the both their theme for the portfolio and provide evidence for practice, experimentation, and revision throughout.
+Selected works are graded completely separately from the sustained investigation.
+Depending on the AP Art & Design exam the student is taking, the components for each of the categories and what is required for a high score will vary.
+Regardless of the exam, all AP Art & Design portfolios have to be turned in by a set date and time.